Atomic Model of Rutherford

 In 1911, Lord Rutherford made an experiment to construct an atomic model.
 He took a thin gold foil and bombarded it with α-particles.
 Gold foil was surrounded by photographic film.

 He observed in the alpha scattering experiment that :

 - Most α-rays passed through gold foil un-deflected.

 - Only a few were deflected at an angle greater than 90o.

 - Very few were bounced (i.e. turned back).

-On the bases of these alpha scattering experiment observations Rutherford made following conclusions.
+On the bases of these alpha scattering experiment observations, Rutherford made the following conclusions.

-- As majority of α-rays passed un-deflected so most of atomic volume is empty space.
+- As the majority of α-rays passed un-deflected so most of the atomic volume is empty space.

 - As only a few α-rays deflected from their straight path so some positive portion is there in the atom which has repelled +ve α-rays.
 This portion is very small in size so occasionally it comes in front of some α-rays.